Rachel Ferber

 rayferber@gmail.com

-All photos and images created by Rachel Ferber ©2023 unless otherwise noted.
+All photos and images created by Rachel Ferber ©2025 unless otherwise noted.

 Statement

 My work reflects on the designed world and its influence on our psychological, corporeal and material sensibilities.
-Using video, sculpture and textile processes, I investigate the commodification of our everyday lives where the visual and metaphorical language of design, marketing and performance affects even the most mundane activities.
+Using video, sculpture and zero-waste textile processes, I investigate the commodification of our everyday lives where the visual and metaphorical language of design, marketing and performance affects even the most mundane activities.

 Who is directing?